Righteous armies: Japanese invasions of Korea

 First, most of the righteous army chiefs were former civil servants among the aristocrats, but most of them were former officials.
 The spirit of Geunwang spread among local Confucian scholars in order to practice Confucian Taoism, which was usually learned as a local giant, and they were enraged by the incompetence and cowardice of the local leader and armed men.

-Second, the creativity of the righteous army was for the defense of the local people and their relatives, and furthermore, it was the manifestation of national sentiment for Japan's barbarity.
-Joseon, which regarded Confucian ethics as a thorough social norm, considered the Japanese as aggressors because of the continuous looting of Japanese pirates from the end of Goryeo, and culturally despised them and called them Wae or Seom Orang-ke.
-When invaded by Japan, it was the creativity of the righteous army that occurred as a national resistance movement.
+Second, the creation of the righteous army was for the defense of the local people and their relatives, and furthermore, it was the manifestation of national sentiment against the barbarism of the Japanese invaders.
+Joseon, which regarded Confucian ethics as a thorough social norm, considered the Japanese as aggressors because of the continuous looting of Japanese pirates from the end of the Goryeo period, and culturally despised them and called them Wae or Seom Orang-ke.
+When invaded by Japan, the creation of the righteous army occurred as a national resistance movement.

-During the Japanese Invasion of Korea in 1592, the righteous army chiefs were at the top of society in the provinces and served as spiritual leaders, and economically, they were small and medium-sized landowners and had an organic connection with farmers through land.
+During the Japanese Invasion of Korea in 1592, the righteous army chiefs were at the top of society in the provinces and served as spiritual leaders, and economically, they were small and medium-sized landowners who had an organic connection with farmers through the land.
 The Japanese invasion of the country destroyed their social and economic foundations.

-On the other hand, the people wanted a well-known and reliable righteous army commander to fight under the command of an incompetent general who was forced to serve by the government.
-In addition, it was advantageous to go to the righteous army rather than the government army to protect parents and wives and children around the local area.
-Since the royal court also recognized the righteous army as a public army to urge the creativity of the righteous army, the number of participants in the righteous army of the general public continued.
+On the other hand, the people wanted a well-known and reliable righteous army commander to fight under, rather than the command of an incompetent general who was forced to serve by the government.
+In addition, it was advantageous to go to the righteous army rather than the government army to protect parents, wives, and children around the local area.
+Since the royal court also recognized the righteous army as a public army to encourage the creation of the righteous army, the number of participants in the righteous army of the general public continued to increase.